Inside DELTA: 5 Questions with James Perry

 What do you do in your spare time?

-“In my spare time,” James said, “I am a full-time gamer nerd.”
+“In my spare time,” Perry said, “I am a full-time gamer nerd.”

 The caveat for him is that the films have to be original ideas, not remakes.

-As for (relatively) more recent films he enjoys, James cites The Abyss (1989) and Event Horizon (1997), along with the Avatar franchise.
+As for (relatively) more recent films he enjoys, he cites The Abyss (1989) and Event Horizon (1997), along with the Avatar franchise.

-James also loves fishing — nothing nerdy about that — and often takes trips with his mom to Lake Gaston, where the fishing is excellent due to a well-stocked lake full of bass, crappie, catfish, carp and grouper.
-They mostly catch and release, since “it’s a long drive back to Angier with a cooler full of stinky fish,” James laughed.
+Perry also loves fishing — nothing nerdy about that — and often takes trips with his mom to Lake Gaston, where the fishing is excellent due to a well-stocked lake full of bass, crappie, catfish, carp and grouper.
+They mostly catch and release, since “it’s a long drive back to Angier with a cooler full of stinky fish,” he laughed.

-This summer, James and Shayla look forward to making their new house a home, spending time with their friends and families and celebrating the big and little things in life together.
+This summer, Perry and his wife look forward to making their new house a home, spending time with their friends and families and celebrating the big and little things in life together.

 “It is awesome to work with so many amazing people here,” he said.
 “DELTA is one of a kind.”